-Ex-Officio members are Dr. Norman Neureiter, American Association for the Advancement of Science; and Dr. Roger Levien, Strategy and Innovation Consulting.
+Ex-Officio members are Dr. Norman Neureiter, American Association for the Advancement of Science, Dr. Roger Levien, Strategy and Innovation Consulting, John Hildebrand, University of Arizona.

 The NMO Secretary for the US is Kathie Bailey, Director, Board on International Scientific Organizations, NAS.